 What is Form 13?

-Usually, tax is deducted at the time of making payment to the payee, and the same is claimed by the payee at the time of filing ITR as per Form 26AS.
-But sometimes it may happen that the total tax liability of a payee is less than TDS deducted on his income and he does not wish to wait till the end of the year to claim refund of tax deducted.
-In this cases, under section 197 payee can make an application for Non Deduction/ Lower Deduction of tax in Form 13 to his Assessing Officer (AO).
+Sometimes the total tax liability of a payee is less than TDS deducted on his income.
+And he does not wish to wait till the end of the year to claim a refund of tax deducted.
+In these cases, under section 197 payee can make an application for Non-Deduction/ Lower Deduction of tax in Form 13 to his Assessing Officer (AO).
 Form 13 is required to be filed separately for each financial year.
 And the same needs to be given to the deductor for lower/Non-deduction of TDS/TCS.

 Who can make an application in Form 13?